 Division of Diabetes, Endocrinology & Gastroenterology

 We are interested in major body systems and how they interact in biology and medicine.
-These include the endocrine, gastrointestinal and circadian systems and their roles in metabolic and inflammatory diseases, notably diabetes and obesity.
-These are major current health issues and a unifying focus of much of our work.
+These include the endocrine, gastrointestinal, and circadian systems, as well as their roles in health and in metabolic and inflammatory diseases, notably diabetes, obesity, and liver fibrosis.

 Our research